NH Species List & photos

 The species photo pages are best viewed with a display resolution of at least 1152 x 864.
 This resolution

 allows each entire species page to be viewed without need for the right scroll bar.
-For PC systems using IE 6 or greater,
+For most Windows browsers,

 (toggling the F11 key again restores the tool bars.)